 If you put your money tree outdoors during warmer weather, don't forget to bring it indoors when it cools down.
 Your money plant needs to come indoors once the outside temperature gets below 50 degrees Fahrenheit.
 If you leave it outside during colder weather, bring it inside as soon as you notice it.
 The plant might bounce back if it wasn't severely damaged by the colder temperatures.

 Money Plant Pest Problems

 Some pests, including aphids and mealybugs, can attack money trees and threaten the health of the plants.
 Whiteflies or aphids sometimes bother money tree plants.
-A little dish soap mixed with warm water creates a solution you can spray onto the leaves to eliminate the pests.
+Spray a little horticultural soap onto the leaves to eliminate the pests.
 Rinse the leaves after applying the solution.
 Spider mites and mealybugs can also affect money plants.

 Neem oil applied according to the package instructions can protect your money tree plant.
 Use it as a preventive measure or to treat a pest infestation.